nrrs/quickfit-app/README.md

 Fitness is the first step to greatness!

+### Liability Waiver
+The Quickfit app includes features that promote physical activity.
+Consider the risks involved and consult with your medical professional before engaging in any physical activity.
+The creators and collaborators of the Quickfit app are not responsible or liable for any injuries or damages you may sustain that result from your use of, or inability to use, the features of the Quickfit app.

+Development plans include a modal for first-time users and users not logged in that forces them to accept liability waiver before using app features.

 ### Background

 > “I really think a champion is defined not by their wins but by how they can recover when they fall." - Serena Williams